opener-project/ruby-kaf-parser/README.md

 ## Usage

-Basic low level parsing is as following:
+Create a parser instance and parse some KAF:

     require 'opener/kaf_parser'

     parser = Opener::KafParser::Parser.new
-    input    = '...'
-    document = parser.parse(input)
+    ast    = parser.parse('...')

-    puts document.word_forms.first.text # => "Something ..."

-There are also a few high level classes that let you reconstruct parts of the original text, retrieve opinions and retrieving lists of words and their polarity.
-For example, to get a list of the opinions you'd do the following:

-    # ...
+The return value is a list of `Opener::KafParser::AST` nodes which behave like S expressions (and are formatted that way when calling `#inspect` on them).
+Currently there are 3 node types:

-    document    = parser.parse(input)
+* document
-    constructor = Opener::KafParser::OpinionList.new(document)
-    opinions    = constructor.construct

-    opinions[0].polarity                # => "positive"
+* text
+* opinion

+The latter groups a set of text nodes together that make up the opinion.

+To iterate over these nodes you'd do something along the lines of the
+following:

-    opinions[0].expression.map(&:value) # => ["You", "did", "great"]
+    ast.language # => "en"

+    ast.children.each do |node|
+      if node.type == :text
+        puts "Word: #{node.inspect}"
+      else
+        puts "Opinion: #{node.inspect}"
+      end
+    end

 ## Requirements